 You’ve smoked, vaped, and maybe even baked it into brownies.
 But have you sipped your weed yet?

-Welcome to the sparkling new era of the cannabis drink—where your beverage gets you buzzed, your weed is wearable (well, almost), and the question “Wanna grab a drink?” hits different.
+Welcome to the sparkling new era of the cannabis drink—where your beverage gets you buzzed, smoking becomes optional, and the question “Wanna grab a drink?” hits different.
+Cannabis-infused beverages are where flavor, function, and a little bit of fun collide, creating a whole new way to enjoy cannabis.

 So, let’s crack open a cold one and get into it.

-Cannabis beverages are exactly what they sound like: drinks infused with cannabinoids like THC, CBD, or a bit of both.
+Cannabis beverages are exactly what they sound like: drinks infused with cannabinoids like THC, CBD (cannabidiol), or a bit of both.
 Think of it as your favorite beverage, but elevated—literally.

 These cannabis-infused beverages come in many delicious forms: